Web Development

 Installing Required Dependencies

-Install additional dependencies like workbox-webpack-plugin for service worker support and manifest.json for app manifest configuration.
+Install workbox-webpack-plugin for service worker support and configure manifest.json for app manifest metadata.

 Adding Progressive Enhancement